-Wisdom teeth (third molars) become impacted because they don't have enough room to come in (erupt) or grow normally.
+Wisdom teeth (third molars) become impacted because they don't have enough room to come in (erupt) or develop normally.

 Wisdom teeth usually emerge sometime between the ages of 17 and 25.
 Some people have wisdom teeth that emerge without any problems and line up with the other teeth behind the second molars.
 In many cases, however, the mouth is too crowded for third molars to develop normally.
 These crowded third molars become trapped (impacted).